nusofthq/avchat-documentation/_includes/features.md

 * the room is not protected (not included in the `doNotDeleteTheseRoomsWhenTheyBecomeEmpty`array) and
 * is inactive for more than the number of hours set in the option `deleteEmptyInactiveRoomsOlderThan` then the room is deleted.

-~~AVChat can be set up to remove empty rooms automatically as soon as the last person leaves the room.~~
+<strike>AVChat can be set up to remove empty rooms automatically as soon as the last person leaves the room.</strike>

 By default this feature is turned off.
 To turn it on you need to edit the config file on the media server (`avchat3.properties on Red5/Wowza` and `settings.asc` on AMS/FMS) and set